joplin/plugins/README.md

 # Joplin Plugin Repository

-This is the official Joplin Plugin Repository
+This is the official Joplin Plugin Repository.
+It is updated every 30 minutes on the hour and half-hour.

 ## Installation